RODA/DialogCreator/API.md

   - Programmatically set selection.
   - For Select elements: sets the selected option by value (single-choice).
   - For Container elements: accepts a string or array of strings and replaces the current selection with exactly those labels.
   - Does not dispatch a `change` event automatically.
-If you need handlers to run, call `triggerChange(name)` after changing selection.
+For the handlers to run, call `triggerChange(name)` after changing selection.
   - Throws a SyntaxError if the element doesn't exist, the control is missing, the option/row is not found, or the element type doesn't support selection.

 `clearContent(element)`